Bob Ducsay

 Bob Ducsay (born c.
 1962) is an American film editor, screenwriter and producer.

+Career

-He has worked with Stephen Sommers, Rian Johnson and Brad Peyton.
+Ducsay has worked with Stephen Sommers, Rian Johnson and Brad Peyton.
 He has edited many of Sommers' films and has served as a producer on some, and has edited all of Johnson's films since Looper.
 He aspired to be in the filmmaking industry during high school.
-He graduated from Saint Brendan High School in Miami, Florida, in 1980 and went on to film school.
+He graduated from St. Brendan High School in Miami, Florida, in 1980 and went on to film school.

 He won the Saturn Award for Best Editing twice for Star Wars: The Last Jedi and Knives Out.